 If you bypass breathwork on your yoga mat, you’re not alone.
 “Pranayama has really been left behind,” says Max Strom, yoga teacher and author of A Life Worth Breathing.
-He calls it a classic Cinderella story: Pranayama is often overlooked while the beautiful sister, asana, is the guest of honor at yoga studios.
+He calls it a classic Cinderella story: Pranayama is often overlooked while the beautiful sister, asana, is the guest of honor in yoga studios.
 But give breathing a chance, and you’ll realize it’s the true queen, Strom says.
-Here, five transformative techniques.
+Here, five transformative techniques to try.

 Begin by noticing where you already are with your breath, says Bo Forbes, PsyD, clinical psychologist and integrative yoga therapist.
 Do you know when and why your breath is shallow, or what makes it speed up?
 “This is really valuable information in creating stress resilience,” she says.
 Plus, just becoming aware of your breath tends to slow it down.

 TRY IT… anytime, anywhere.
 Breathing through your nose, observe the inhalation and exhalation.
 Which happens faster?
 Which is longer?
 Don’t manipulate them.
 Just watch.
 Continue for 2–3 minutes.

 2. Ujjayi Pranayama (Victorious Breath or Ocean Breath)

 This classic pranayama practice, known for its soft, soothing sound similar to breaking ocean waves, can further enhance the relaxation response of slow breathing, says Patricia Gerbarg, MD, assistant clinical professor of psychiatry at New York Medical College and co-author of The Healing Power of the Breath.
 Her theory is that the vibrations in the larynx stimulate sensory receptors that signal the vagus nerve to induce a calming effect.